hartzka/CategApp/documentation/documentation.md

 ## Env-variables

 Env-variables are used in the project.
-Create file `.env` in the root folder and add the following items to it:
+Create a `.env` file in the root folder and add the following items to it:

 * `SECRET=` (For authentication)
 * `MONGODB_URI=` (For database, MongoDB-address)